blogmarketing/blogmarketing.github.io/_posts/2024-01-23-how-to-create-a-content-calendar-for-your-small-business.md

 ---
 layout: post
 title: How to create a content calendar for your small business
-description: A content calendar is a crucial tool for small businesses to keep their content marketing efforts organized and on track.
-It helps you plan what content to create, when to publish it, and who will be responsible for creating it.
+description: A content calendar keeps small businesses organized and on track with content marketing efforts, aiding in planning, scheduling, and assigning tasks.
 img: /assets/images/post/2024-01-23-how-to-create-a-content-calendar-for-your-small-business/how-to-create-a-content-calendar-for-your-small-business.jpg
 image: /assets/images/post/2024-01-23-how-to-create-a-content-calendar-for-your-small-business/how-to-create-a-content-calendar-for-your-small-business.jpg
 type: 'BlogPosting'